Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/nui-components/CollectionView.md

     families.Add(canidae);
     ```

-To use grouped item source in [`CollectionView`](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.Components.CollectionView.html), `IsGrouped` property must be true.
+To use grouped item source in `CollectionView`, `IsGrouped` property must be true.

 ## Create items

-1. To create items in CollectionView, use [`Tizen.NUI.Binding.DataTemplate`](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.Binding.DataTemplate.html) as `ItemTemplate` of collectionView:
+1. To create items in `CollectionView`, use `Tizen.NUI.Binding.DataTemplate` class as `ItemTemplate` of `CollectionView`:

     <div id="TabSection1">
         <div class="sampletab " id="ProjectCreateTab">